-- Place the chopped rhubarb, 1 cup of chopped strawberries, 2 tbs. of water, sugar and salt in a small sauce pan.
+- Place the chopped rhubarb, 1 cup of the quartered strawberries, 2 tbs. of water, sugar and salt in a small sauce pan.
 Let this mixture sit for 10 minutes to release the juices of the strawberries.

 - Place the pot over a medium high burner and bring to a boil.
 Reduce heat to low and cook the rhubarb and strawberries until they begin to soften.